 The Perse School

-Perse Research Awards
+Perse Research Award

-Every year, the school recognises a number of more detailed or larger research projects through the Perse Research Awards.
+Every year, the school recognises a number of more detailed or larger research projects through the Perse Research Award.
 These projects are often broader in scope, contributing to the pupil experience across the whole school.
 The school provides a modest financial reward for staff completing the Perse Research Award.

 Several teachers at The Perse have undertaken part-time study towards Master of Education qualifications.
-Often the second year of a masters programme will involve an extensive research project.
+Often the second year of a Masters programme will involve an extensive research project.
 The school may offer financial support or timetable remission to staff undertaking such research.

 Whole School Research